 The village has a population of 1,845.
 Although the government has been undertaking electrification projects, the residents will have no access to electricity for at least five more years since the village is located in a remote area.
-95% of the population are engaged in agriculture, with their income coming mainly from the double cropping of rice and beans, and sales of dry chili.
-The residents are conscious of their independence, and some high schools aim to achieve a college entrance exam passing rate of 50%.
+95% of the population are engaged in agriculture, with their income coming mainly from the double cropping of rice and beans.
+The schools in this village aim to achieve a high school enrollment rate of 40%.

 Enkutoto District, Narok County